UBC-Geography/computing-resources/development-environments/containerized-environments.md

 - [Jupyter Docker Stacks Documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html)

-Dockerfiles, or alternatively Containerfiles, provide instructions for creating your customized container image.
+Dockerfiles provide instructions for creating your customized container image.
 These files can be easily shared and reused to build your container.
 The following example walks through a basic Dockerfile that builds a new image based on the jupyter/minimal-notebook image, which includes everything you need to get Jupyter up and running with all the necessities.
-Review the
-['Selecting an image'](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html)
-when selecting a Jupyter image to build on top of.
+Review the ['Selecting an image'](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) when selecting a Jupyter image to build on top of.